jayblinks/coursera-test/README.md

 You can use the [editor on GitHub](https://github.com/jayblinks/coursera-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-I love :ice cream: :tea:, and :bread:.
+I love :pizza: :tea:, and :bread:.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for